 Disability Law and Pregnancy Discrimination

-While a pregnancy may affect your ability to do some types of tasks on the job, your employer is required by federal disability law to make reasonable accommodations for you to continue working on the job.
+Pregnancy may affect your ability to do some types of tasks on the job, your employer is required by federal disability law to make reasonable accommodations for you to continue working on the job.
 Such reasonable accommodations might include:

-- Providing you with different tasks
+- Providing you with different tasks.

-- Providing you with a different schedule
+- Providing you with a different schedule to work around doctors visits or morning sickness.

 Your Rights Against Harassment

-Additionally, pregnant workers have a right to be free from harassment based on their pregnancy status and/or gender.
+Pregnant workers have a right to be free from harassment based on their pregnancy status and/or gender.
 If you are subject to repeated harassing statements or other types of conducts based on your pregnancy status, you may be able to bring a claim based on a hostile work environment.

-Contact a Los Angeles Pregnancy Discrimination Attorney Today
+Speak with a Los Angeles Pregnancy Discrimination Attorney Today

 If you suspect that you have been the victim of pregnancy discrimination, work with the employment law team at LawPLA who can help you assess your situation and understand what legal options are available to you.
 Contact LawPLA today to schedule a consultation to discuss your potential pregnancy discrimination law claim.